 With Head still present in the crease, Australia are more certain to reduce the deficit to 10–15 runs, or maybe take a lead of 30–40 runs.
 Upon India’s second innings, Australia should try to dismantle the Indian top-order and should look to try and restrict the Indians to have a lead around 200–220.
 Anything beyond this score would be trouble for the Aussies.

 What should India aim for tomorrow?

 India should try to pick up the tail-enders wicket as quickly as possible and have a lead of around 30 runs.
 Then they should look to bide their time in the middle especially with the new ball and score freely when the ball gets old.
-Also, since the wicket is turning quiet a lot, India should try to negate and score cautiously against Lyon, not attacking him as was done in the first Innings.
-If India manage to get a lead of around 220–250, it would become pretty tough for Australia even though two days still remain after the end of tomorrow’s game.
+Also, since the wicket is turning quite a lot, India should try to negate and score cautiously against Lyon, not attacking him as was done in the first Innings.
+If India manages to get a lead of around 220–250, it would become pretty tough for Australia even though two days still remain after the end of tomorrow’s game.

 Tomorrow would be the most interesting day of the match and whosoever can capitalize and manage to win the important period played in this day will eventually win this test match.
 Whom are you counting upon for a win?
 India or Australia.